Skip to main content

 • Water treatment system upgrades to keep contaminated water out of the local watersheds

 While effective and sustainable groundwater management of this toxic outflow is traditionally expensive, it is critical during any mineral processing application.
-Mining companies can either treat or evaporate contaminated water to protect human health and the environment.
+Mining companies can treat or evaporate contaminated water to protect human health and the environment.

 rehab-3